 Motors are shipped in first class condition.
-They have been inspected and are skidded to prevent damage from ordinary handling during shipment.
+They have been inspected and are blocked or crated to prevent damage from ordinary handling during shipment.

-Inspect new motors for shipping invoice.
+Inspect new motors for shipping damage when received.
 Make the examination before removing from cars or trucks.
 If damage or indication of rough handling is evident, file a claim with the carrier at once, and notify your Siemens sales representative.
 Remove only the shipping invoice.
-Do not remove tags pertaining to lubrication, operation and storage instructions.
+Do not remove tags pertaining to lubrication, operation, and storage instructions.
 Read and follow all instructions to insure that no damage to motor bearings, (due to condensation) and motor windings occurs during storage.